zaiste/zaiste.net/content/programming/typescript/howtos/howto-transform-jsx-typescript.md

 +++
+title = "How To Transform JSX using TypeScript"
 +++
-# How To Transform JSX using TypeScript

 TypeScript can transform JSX templates.
 You need use the `.tsx` extension and set the `--jsx` flag to `React`.